satzlich/swift-rohan/RohanHelp/markdown/discrepancy.md

 ## Environment `{itemize}` and `{enumerate}`

-Currently we don't support nested lists in the app.
-One-level lists are most commonly used in academic writing, so we focus on that.
+Currently we support only one-level lists in the app.
 We will go back to this later and add support for nested lists.